klougod/react-native-sms-reader/README.md

-# React native plugin for Read SMS
+# React native plugin to read SMS messages

-    This plugin is used to read any new upcoming SMS.
+    This plugin is a fork from [react-native-read-sms](https://github.com/KetanDhopeshwarkar/react-native-read-sms) which is  used to read any new upcoming SMS.
-    Supported and tested up to React Native V0.61.5
+    Supported and tested up to React Native V0.63.3

 ## Getting started

 `$ npm install react-native-sms-reader --save`